 - Automatically converting all electronic file formats to one standard format before redactions.

-- Detailed tracking and reporting provides a complete audit trail to prove requested personal data erasure.
+- Detailed tracking and reporting provide a complete audit trail to prove requested personal data erasure.

 These are the key features to solve the GDPR/CCPA bottleneck for finding any document across all locations in the organization.
 It’s important to note that not all eDiscovery solutions have all these features incorporated.

-ZyLAB’s AI-powered eDiscovery combines advanced search, text-mining, auto-classification, natural language processing (NLP) and machine learning.
-Using these procedures, ZyLAB can cull information from archives to ascertain what information can be destroyed without harming the business, or historical or legal need for that data.
+ZyLAB ONE’s AI-powered eDiscovery combines advanced search, text-mining, auto-classification, natural language processing (NLP) and machine learning.
+Using these procedures, ZyLAB ONE can cull information from archives to ascertain what information can be destroyed without harming the business, historical or legal need for that data.